pitkauff/EDAV_project/README.md

     c) Were there any changes when an elite user commented?
 Were there increased number of check-ins?
 Increased ratings?
     d) Can do animated chart over time
 7) Distribution of Syrian restaurants vs. other cuisines: https://www.nytimes.com/2018/01/12/dining/toronto-syrian-food.html
-8) Does a business with a high rating get more check-ins than a business with a low rating?
-9) If two businesses have the same rating, but one business has more reviews, does it get more check-ins?
-10) Restaurants with same number of reviews, one has a higher rating, does that restaurant get more check-ins?

 Added on 4/8:
-8) How are sentiment and rating correlated? \n
+8) How are sentiment and rating correlated?
-9) How do Yelp Elites influence sentiment and ratings? \n
+9) How do Yelp Elites influence sentiment and ratings?

+Added on 4/15:

+10) Does a business with a high rating get more check-ins than a business with a low rating?
+11) If two businesses have the same rating, but one business has more reviews, does it get more check-ins?
+12) Restaurants with same number of reviews, one has a higher rating, does that restaurant get more check-ins?
+13) Which restaurants have more check-ins?
+Where are they located?
+14) How do check-ins vary with day of the week?

+Idea for interactive part:

+check-ins on different days of the week ratings for different cuisines (bar charts) zooming in on a particular area